Pod Security Standards

 ControlPolicy

-Everything from the baseline profile.
+Everything from the Baseline policy

 Volume Types

-The restricted policy only permits the following volume types.
+The Restricted policy only permits the following volume types.

 Restricted Fields